karthic25/SPONotify/README.md

 **Note:** currently, the host email accepted is outlook.
 This can be changed to other hosts by changing the smtp url

-## Known Issues
+## Known Issues (crontab)
-PATH variable passed to crontab might not match!
+PATH variable passed to crontab might not match! <br />
-This might lead to python run command working in terminal, but not using crontab To resolve this error, set your path before crontab entries
+This might lead to python run command working in terminal, but not using crontab. <br />
+To resolve this error, set your path before crontab entries. <br />
 ```
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
 ```